rutujagurav/rutujagurav.github.io/_posts/2024-04-15-wrappers-for-clf-and-clust.md

     </div>
 </div>
 <div class="caption">
-    The Shapley analysis summary plot produced by `shape` package for the best model returned by `gridsearch_classification()` for the example above.
+    The Shapley analysis summary plot produced by _shap_ package for the best model returned by _gridsearch_classification()_ for the example above.
 </div>